ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 ## Scalability Considerations {#scalability}

-We currently assume that Reference Value Providers and Endorsers typically provide the same information to a potentially large number of clients (Verifiers, or potentially to other entities for later relay to a Verifier), and are generally on devices that are not constrained nodes, and hence additional scalability, including code size, is not a significant concern.
+We currently assume that Reference Value Providers typically provide the same information to a potentially large number of clients (Verifiers, or potentially to other entities for later relay to a Verifier), and are generally on devices that are not constrained nodes, and hence additional scalability, including code size, is not a significant concern.
+We also assume the same is true of Endorsers.

 The scenario where scalability in terms of code size is strongest, however, is when a Verifier is embedded into a constrained node.
 For example, when a constrained